TheGamerator/FiveNightsAtFreddys1Doom/README.md

 How to play: Unzip the game,

-Go to that folder and run FDLauncher.exe
+Go to that folder and run Fnafdoomlauncher.exe

 #horror #multiplayer #coop #versus #survival #doom